Las Vegas shooter spared "gentle soul" girlfriend, her sisters say

 "She was sent away," the woman said of Danley, "so that she will not be there to interfere with what he's planning."
 She added that with her sister out of the country, Paddock could plan "without interruptions."

-“In that sense I thank him for sparing my sister’s life, but that won’t be to compensate the 59 people’s lives," she said.
+"In that sense, I thank him for sparing my sister's life, but that won't be [able] to compensate the 59 people's lives," she said.

-Paddock, 64, wired $100,000 to an account in the Philippines in the week before Sunday’s shooting, senior law enforcement officials told NBC News.
-It was not known whether the money was for Danley, her family or another purpose.
+Paddock, 64, wired $100,000 to an account in the Philippines in the week before Sunday's shooting, senior law enforcement officials told NBC News.
+They haven't said whether the money was for Danley and her family or for another purpose.

+In her statement Wednesday, Danley said Paddock wired her an amount of money that she didn't specify for her and her family "to buy a house."

 A former boyfriend of one of the sisters, Adam Le Fevre, told NBC News that Danley had two previous marriages — one to a boxer in Australia, and the other to an American — before meeting Paddock in a casino.